Last updated on September 18th, 2023

 - Foreign Transaction Fee: Up to 3% of the transaction amount in U.S. dollars

-- Want to earn rewards points on their purchases
+- You want to earn rewards points on your purchases

-- Want to take advantage of 0% interest on purchases and balance transfers for 6 months
+- You want to take advantage of 0% interest on purchases and balance transfers for 6 months

 BOK Financial Visa Signature® College Real Rewards Card Review